dglancy/dglancy/README.md

 I believe that great software relies on clear roles, defined processes, and constant communication—principles I bring to both organizational strategy and codebase architecture.

-### 💻 Open Source & Technical Projects
+### 💻 Open Source
 This space is where I tinker, automate, and build things that catch my interest.
 You'll find me:
 * Developing [AutoRoute](https://www.targatrips.com/autoroute/) and [PorscheConnect](https://github.com/driven-app/porsche-connect) in **Swift**.
-* Building automation pipelines to cut down on manual workflows.
+* Prevously authored the popular [Radio for Mac](https://github.com/hetissimpel/radioformac) and one of the first iPad apps [PicStroom](https://download.cnet.com/picstroom/3000-12511_4-75508191.html).

 ### 📮 Find Me Elsewhere
 * **Professional:** Senior Vice President of Engineering at [PageUp](https://www.pageuppeople.com)